HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 ![Preview](https://raw.githubusercontent.com/HASwitchPlate/HASPone/main/images/hasp_Display_Weather_Forecast.png)

-A HASP button displays an attribute of a selected weather forecast.
+A HASPone button displays an attribute of a selected weather forecast.
 You can use this to display tomorrow's condition, or tonight's low temp.
 Available forecast conditions will vary by weather provider, check your selected provider's state under `Developer Tools` > `States` to get a sense of what your selected provider has to offer.

 ---